-About Fort Sill campus
+About Fort Sill

 Columbia College-Fort Sill was established in 2007 to meet the higher education needs of the personnel at one of the Army’s largest installations and serve the civilians in Lawton, Okla.
-The campus offers high-tech classrooms, qualified academic advisors and faculty and high-speed, online access to library resources and free parking.
+The location offers high-tech classrooms, qualified academic advisors and faculty and high-speed, online access to library resources and free parking.

 Students take a mix of in-seat and online classes.